 Chef Julie was promoted to Head Pâtisserie Chef in 2006 and has continued to add to her achievements, taking part in several international food festivals, appearing on TV and radio shows, and undertaking commissions for various celebrities and media events.
 She has also contributed to the publication of many Le Cordon Bleu books, such as Dessert Techniques, Home Collection and Professional Baking.

-With boundless creativity, some of Chef Julie’s career highlights include the 15-tier, 25 ft high cake, for the Queen mother’s 100th birthday and most recently a four-tier replica of King George VI and Queen Elizabeth’s wedding cake for an exhibition on the history of royal wedding cakes.
+With boundless creativity, some of Chef Julie’s career highlights include the 15-tier, 25 ft high cake for the Queen mother’s 100th birthday and a four-tier replica of Queen Elizabeth II and Prince Phillip's wedding cake for an exhibition on the history of royal wedding cakes.